Non-Intrusive Binaural Speech Intelligibility Prediction from Discrete Latent Representations: Experimental Setup

 \subsection{Benchmark and figures of merit}

-The performance of the proposed \gls{vqcpc} is measured in terms of \gls{lcc}, \gls{srcc} and \gls{mse} between the ground truth and the output of the predicting functions.
+The performance of the proposed \gls{vqcpc} is measured in terms of \gls{lcc} and \gls{mse} between the ground truth and the output of the predicting functions.
 The experiments aim to quantify the ability of \gls{vqcpc} features to represent information useful for speech intelligibility prediction.
-To this end, their performance is compared with the use of mel-spectrogram features (with deltas and double-deltas) that are either extracted from the first channel, concatenated from both channels or extracted from the single-channel signal computed using a blind binaural preprocessing stage~\cite{hauth2020}.
-These benchmark features are denoted \bsq{Single}, \bsq{Concat} and \bsq{BSIM20}, respectively.
-In all cases, the mel-spectrogram features are computed using the same frame length and hop size as the \gls{vqcpc} features, a \acrshort{fft} of size 512, and 40 mel coefficients.
-This results in 120 feature coefficients per frame for Single and BSIM20, and 240 feature coefficients per frame for Concat.
+To this end, their performance is compared with the use of mel-spectrogram (Mel), with deltas and double-deltas, and with envelopes extracted in third-octave bands (TOB) similarly as used in~\cite{andersen2018b}.
+All features are extracted from either the first channel (mono), concatenated from both channels (binaural) or extracted from the single-channel signal computed using a blind binaural preprocessing stage~\cite{hauth2020} (BSIM20).
+The type of signal is indicated in subscript in the following.
+All features are computed using the same frame length and hop size as the \gls{vqcpc}.
 For all considered features, the predicting functions Small and Pool are trained using the same dataset as for \gls{vqcpc}.
-The performance of all considered features is additionally compared with the average non-intrusive single-channel \gls{stoi}~\cite{andersen2017} over the two channels.